_edited.png)

 -

-Governance cadence adherence
+Governance cadence execution

 Primary metrics: